Add your H1B Visa Case Status to H1B Visa Tracker

 Important Notes:

-1. The unused H-1B1 petitions for the previous year are first added to the cap and consumed.
-So when USCIS publishes a cap count of 21,000 that number already includes the unused H-1B1 number of the previous year.
-For official statement on this, look at the first question at this USCIS link.
-You can also refer to this document, which tells that these numbers need to be utilized within first 45 days of the new cap season.
-The H-1B1 category is heavily underutilized.
-As evident from this FY-09 number, only 700 petitions were used (which means 6,100 petitions were added to FY-10 cap).
+1. The unused H1B1 petitions for the previous year are first added to the cap and consumed.
+So when USCIS publishes a cap count of X number, that number already includes the unused H-1B1 number of the previous year.
+For an official statement on this, look at the second question at this USCIS link.
+The H-1B1 category is heavily under-utilized.
+As evident from the old FY-09 number, only 700 petitions were used (which means 6,100 petitions were added to the FY-10 cap).
 [FY-09 was the year quota got over within first few days, and this shows the low demand for H-1B1 even when there was a huge demand for H-1B]

 3. The count of petitions for the current fiscal year only includes petitions that reached USCIS prior to final receipt date (if already declared) and which are either pending processing or have been approved.
 It doesn’t include any petitions that have already been denied, rejected or withdrawn on the cap publication date.